aspose-words/Aspose.Words-API-References/english/cpp/aspose.words/documentbuilder/insertparagraph/_index.md

 Current paragraph formatting specified by the [ParagraphFormat](../get_paragraphformat/) property is used.

 Breaks the current paragraph in two.
 After inserting the paragraph, the cursor is placed at the beginning of the new paragraph.

+An exception is thrown if it is not possible to insert a paragraph break at the current cursor position.

 ## Examples